slowernews/wisdom-tldr/README.md

 Relationships are based on [trust](#on-trust-and-integrity).

-> *'Everything is a connection.
-Humans make connections.
-Sometimes these connections grow.
-Sometimes they stay the same.
-Sometimes they collapse.'*

 > *'A great relationship is about finding the similarities and respect the differences.'*

 > *'Being deeply loved by someone gives you strength, while loving someone deeply gives you courage.' -- Lao Tzu*